What is Exposed Aggregate?

 Standard Exposed Aggregate

-The most common and affordable aggregate application, standard aggregate applications are known for giving your area a more natural, organic look.
+The most common and affordable application, standard concrete aggregate applications are known for giving your area a more natural, organic look.

-For standard exposed aggregate, the stones are mixed into the concrete before it is poured.
+For a standard exposed style , the stones are mixed into the concrete before it is poured.

 For those who are meticulous about how the design of the final application will look, then a seeding aggregate application is a perfect choice for you.

-The process for seeding is meticulous and typically takes longer than other applications because the aggregate is placed into the wet concrete rather than being pre-mixed per the design request.
+The process for seeding is meticulous and typically takes longer than other applications because the stones are placed into the wet concrete rather than being pre-mixed per the design request.

 Seeded aggregate is a great option for those looking to add feature stones or glowing stones into their application.
 Coloured and various sized stones are hand seeded through the application, adding design and complementing the overall décor of the area.